• Skip to primary navigation

 How to Remove the Membrane

-To begin making the best BBQ ribs in your oven start by removing the membrane from under the ribs.
-This can be tricky for some, but it is pretty easy with this trick.
+To begin making the best BBQ ribs in your oven start by removing the tough membrane from under your rack of ribs.
+This is the silver skin on the bone side of the ribs.
+Removing it is tricky for some, but it is pretty easy with this trick.
 Simply slide a spoon between the membrane and a bone to loosen it up, then I use a napkin for grip and pull it off the slab in one strip.
 The napkin prevents your fingers from slipping off.
+You can also use a butter knife, just be careful not to puncture the thin membrane.

-Once this is done the meat can be seasoned with your favorite dry rub or simply some salt, then they are ready to cook in the oven.
+Once this is done the meat can be seasoned with your favorite spice rub or simply some salt, then they are ready to cook in the oven.
+My personal preference is my dry rub recipe containing brown sugar, paprika, onion powder, garlic powder, dry mustard, and cayenne pepper.

 How to Make Ribs in the Oven

 When cooking ribs outdoors I adhere to strict traditionalism.
-I use a smoker (affiliate link) and I do not take shortcuts in their preparation.
-I use a very common slow and slow '3-2-1 rib method', figuring if it is good enough for competition pit-masters, it is the method I should get acquainted with.
-However, when I make BBQ ribs the oven I don't prefer utilizing the 3-2-1 method.
+I use a smoker and I do not take shortcuts in their preparation.
+The best way is a very common slow and slow '3-2-1 rib method', figuring if it is good enough for competition pit-masters, it is the method I should get acquainted with.
+However, when I make BBQ ribs in the oven I don't prefer utilizing the 3-2-1 method.

-My favorite oven rib recipe is a simple two-step process: First bake the ribs at 350 degrees for two hours until tender, then broil the sauce till it caramelizes.
-The ribs are wrapped while baking in the oven.
+The best way to make ribs in the oven is a simple two-step process: First bake the ribs at 350 degrees for two hours until tender, then broil the sauce till it caramelizes.
+For this simple method, the ribs are wrapped in aluminum foil and set on a sheet pan on the middle oven rack while baking in the oven.
+The foil wrap helps significantly reduce the cooking time.

 Why Wrap Ribs?